llnl/smith/src/docs/sphinx/dev_guide/tpl_build.rst

 .. important::

     Uberenv will override existing ``spack.yaml`` files in the current working directory.
-Now that we have made modifications, you should rename or move the file so they are not lost.
-For the rest of instruction, we will assume you renamed the file to
+Now that we have made modifications, you should rename/move the file so the changes are not lost and adjust the `uberenv.py` commands to reflect the new file name.
-    ``ubuntu24.yaml``.

 .. _building_tpls-label: